Not every workflow is the right starting point for automation. Maintenance or inspection follow-up is.

 Predictable

-Warranty follow-ups happen on a known timeline.
+This follow-up happens on a known timeline.
 You already know when the reminder should be sent based on the original job date.
-You also know what was installed, which helps your team prepare ahead of time and bring the right parts or materials to the visit.
+You also know what was installed, which helps your team prepare in advance and bring the right parts or materials for the visit.

 Simple to schedule

-Unlike inbound service calls, warranty follow-up calls are usually straightforward.
-The customer already knows your business and is often expecting the outreach.
+Unlike inbound service calls, follow-up calls are usually straightforward.
+The customer already knows your business and often expects outreach.
 There are fewer questions to ask, little to no qualification needed, and less urgency, since the visit can often be scheduled within a few days or weeks.

 Low friction